sdushantha/insta-dl/README.md

 python insta.py -u example-username
 ```
 ## Known Issues
-* The program sometimes stops/freezes if there are vieos in the Instagram user´s profile.
+* The program sometimes stops/freezes if there are vieos in the Instagram user´s profile. <---- unsure if that accurate
 * Only downloads upto 20 images.
-Not sure that is because of internet speed.
+It is because Instagram has done something which only lets you download 20 images.

 ## TODO
 - [ ] Download images from many users by haveing a list of usernames in a text file